 Autre Chose — two disques of live Willie — was recorded in France during a March/April 1982 tour with a new backing trio.
 The choice of material is eclectic, beginning with “Tennesse [sic] Waltz” performed a cappella and including all of his best(-known) songs, plus some new things.

-The Confessions on A Girl Like You (recorded in an American studio but unreleased outside France) include a saxophonist, the same bassist and guitarist from the live LP, but no drummer; Willie (a qualified percussion practitioner) picks up the sticks for this effort.
+The Confessions on A Girl Like You (recorded in an American studio but unreleased outside France) include a saxophonist, the bassist and guitarist from the live LP and no drummer; Willie (a qualified percussion practitioner) picks up the sticks for this effort.
 Like a low-key version of a ’70s Rolling Stones album, there’s a little rock’n’roll, a blues number, lots of sex, a few choice covers and some good times.
 A career high-water mark, A Girl Like You (dedicated to Thelonious Monk) shows various sides of this mature — if limited — performer.